Post-Newtonian Theory for Gravitational Waves: Physical introduction

-In the full non-linear theory, the (radiative) multipole moments can be read off the coefficient of $1/R$ in the expansion of the metric when $R\to +\infty$, with a null coordinate $T - R/c = \mathrm{const}$.
-The solutions of the field equations in the form of a far-field expansion (power series in $1/R$) have been constructed, and their properties elucidated, by Bondi et~al.~\cite{BBM62} and Sachs~\cite{Sachs62}.
-The precise way under which such radiative space-times fall off asymptotically has been formulated geometrically by Penrose~\cite{P63, P65} in the concept of an asymptotically simple space-time (see also Ref.~\cite{GH78}).
-The resulting Bondi--Sachs--Penrose approach is very powerful, but it can answer \emph{a priori} only a part of the problem, because it gives information on the field only in the limit where $R\to +\infty$, which cannot be connected in a direct way to the actual matter content and dynamics of the source.
+In the full non-linear theory, the (radiative) multipole moments can be read off the coefficient of $1/R$ in the expansion of the metric when $R\to +\infty$, with a null coordinate $U = \mathrm{const}$.
+The solutions of the field equations in the form of a far-field expansion (power series in $1/R$) have been constructed, and their properties elucidated, by \cite{BBM62} and \cite{Sachs62}.
+The precise way under which such radiative space-times fall off asymptotically has been formulated geometrically by \cite{P63, P65, GH78} in the concept of an asymptotically simple space-time.
+The interest of this structure of the asymptotic field arises also from the fact that it is preserved under an infinite set of residual symmetries, the Bondi-Metzner-Sachs (BMS) group, generated by supertranslations and arbitrary diffeomorphisms on the two-sphere at infinity (see \citealt{ACL18} for a review).
+The Bondi-Sachs-Penrose approach is very powerful, but it can answer \emph{a priori} only a part of the problem, because it gives information on the field only in the limit where $R\to +\infty$, which cannot be connected in a direct way to the actual matter content and dynamics of the source.
 In particular the multipole moments that one considers in this approach are those measured at infinity -- we call them the \emph{radiative} multipole moments.
-These moments are distinct, because of non-linearities, from some more natural \emph{source} multipole moments, which are defined operationally by means of explicit integrals extending over the matter and gravitational fields.
+These moments are distinct, because of non-linearities, from some more natural \emph{source} multipole moments, which are operationally given by explicit integrals extending over the matter and gravitational field of the source.